jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Now that your application is running, you can see and modify its code with IBM DevOps Services.

 ---
-##Enable Git integration and auto-deployment with IBM DevOps Services
+##Enable Git integration and auto-deployment with DevOps Services

 You can work with your application code in many ways, but one of the most impressive features is *auto-deploy*.
 With the auto-deploy feature, you can modify the code that is running in your app by pushing the changes to a Git repository.
-The mechanism that implements auto-deployment is powered by the Build & Deploy capabilities of IBM DevOps Services.
+The mechanism that implements auto-deployment is powered by the Build & Deploy capabilities of DevOps Services.

 To enable auto-deployment, go to the Bluemix dashboard for your application and click **ADD GIT**.
 This single click in Bluemix gives you a Git repository that's